 - a.
-Creation of an enlarged arrival space at the main entrance to Asda and aligned to provide clear routes and views through to the central spine, with materials and landscaping matching that within the central spine. - b.
-Provision of routes through the car park that following pedestrian desire lines and include direct connections with crossing points on Ferrers Road to surrounding residential areas.
+In any redevelopment of Asda or the main car park, the layout should be reconfigured to create an enlarged arrival space at the main entrance to Asda and aligned to provide clear routes and views through to the central spine, with materials and landscaping matching that within the central spine. - b.
+Provision of routes through the car park that follow pedestrian desire lines and include direct connections with crossing points on Ferrers Road to surrounding residential areas.